Kymed/qstudy/readme.md

 * Delete Accounts
 * Anti-spam end point protection
 * Probably make the CSS look a little better lol
+* Learn Containerization & AWS and Deploy!
+* Responsive Notifications Drop down and Notifications Page for seeing past notifications and deletions

 ### Could of done better, and possibly fix in the future

 * Utilize props and higher-order components for component reusability
-* Better project planning and architecture design
+* First React project so I took it straight on, step at a time.
+I had a plan, but didn't know React well enough to be super in-depth.
+Next time,better project planning and architecture design would save time and allow for more code reusability
 * Better APi/db design although mine didn't cause much problems
 * Make more middleware and promise returning utility functions for APi logic reusability
 * Use of CSS Grid for layout management and layout-skeleton loading screens